 Bitfarms Calls Riot’s Takeover Offer ‘Significantly’ Undervalued

-Canada-based Bitfarms has responded to the takeover offer from its bitcoin mining rival Riot Platforms, saying it “significantly undervalues” Bitfarms and its growth prospects.
+Canada-based Bitfarms has responded to the takeover offer from its bitcoin mining rival Riot Platforms (NASDAQ: RIOT), saying it “significantly undervalues” Bitfarms and its growth prospects.

 Riot revealed the proposal on Tuesday, intending to purchase 100% of the common shares of Bitfarms for $2.30 per share after becoming Bitfarms’ largest shareholder with a 10% stake.
 Bitfarms responded on Wednesday that it first received the “unsolicited” proposal from Riot on April 22 with the same price offer but decided that was a significant undervaluation.